travelers checks switzerland

 8. Where can I cash traveler’s checks from other issuers?

 Most of the traveler’s checks sold in Switzerland were issued either by Swiss Bankers or American Express.
 But if you have traveler’s checks from other issuers like Thomas Cook, Visa, or Mastercard, you can cash these at Travelex offices in Zurich Airport.
-You pay a fee equal to 10 percent of the transaction plus a 5-franc currency exchange commission.
+You pay a fee of 5 francs plus 10 percent of the value of the transaction.

-UBS customers can cash other traveler’s checks such as American Express checks in British pounds, Canadian dollars, or Australian dollars, and Citicorp traveler’s checks in US dollars.
-UBS charges a 5-franc fee per traveler’s check.
+UBS lets its customers redeem other traveler’s checks as well, such as American Express checks in British pounds or Canadian dollars, and Citicorp traveler’s checks in US dollars.
+UBS charges a 5-franc fee per traveler’s check, plus possible third-party fees and charges.

 Raiffeisen lets you return Thomas Cook traveler’s checks in US dollars or British pounds if you have an account with them.
-The downside is that you pay a high 25-franc fee.
-The fee may be even higher depending on which Raiffeisen bank you use.
+You must have an account at a Raiffeisen bank, and you pay a fee of at least 25 francs (some Raiffeisen banks charge higher fees).

 9. What are the best alternatives to travelers checks?